Electric cars

 • Net EV cost after tax and NI savings: Approximately £360/month

-• Protection from tax increase: £864 saved annually by having £7,200 less exposed to the highest rates
+• Protection from fiscal drag: £7,200 less exposed to the frozen additional rate threshold

 The Protection Mechanism

-The fundamental protection that EV salary sacrifice provides works regardless of whether thresholds are frozen or rates are increased:
+The fundamental protection that EV salary sacrifice provides works particularly well with frozen thresholds:

-1. Reduced taxable income: Your gross salary is reduced before tax calculations begin
+• Reduced taxable income: Your gross salary is reduced before tax calculations begin, keeping you further from higher rate thresholds.

-3. Double benefit: You save on the tax you're already paying AND on any increases that come
+• Double benefit: You save on the tax you're already paying AND avoid being pushed into higher brackets as quickly.

-4. Comprehensive package: The car, insurance, maintenance, and breakdown cover all come from pre-tax salary
+• Comprehensive package: The car, insurance, maintenance, and breakdown cover all come from pre-tax salary.

-Several other rumoured measures could affect employees and businesses:
+Several other measures were confirmed that could affect employees and businesses:

 Inheritance Tax Threshold Extension

-The freeze on inheritance tax thresholds until 2028 may be extended to 2030, with the nil-rate band remaining at £325,000.
+The freeze on inheritance tax thresholds has been extended to 2030, with the nil-rate band remaining at £325,000.
 While this doesn't directly impact salary sacrifice, it's another example of threshold freezes being used to raise revenue.

 Capital Gains Tax